-During the first Ramadan under Trump’s presidency, Muslims see a chance to show what true Islam means to them
+Seattle-area Muslims see chance to show what true Islam means, during first Ramadan of Trump era

 Ramadan is a time of giving, praying and fasting that some Muslims compare to Christmas for Christians.
-But this year — the first since the election of Donald Trump — feels different for many Muslims in the Washington area.
+But this year — the first since the election of Donald Trump — feels different for many Muslims in Washington.

 Chema Jamel Oh brings her local tour guests to a marble wall covered in Arabic calligraphy.